 with roast potatoes, Yorkshire puddings, and sprouts, the last thing you want is to have to drown the bird in gravy for it to be edible.

-But your turkey is the star of the show, the pièce de résistance, the dish that everyone has been waiting for.
-So there's guaranteed pressure, and in the words of Ru Paul, "whatever you do, don't f*ck it up."
+Yes, your turkey is the star of the show, the pièce de résistance, the dish that everyone has been waiting for.
+So there is always going to be that guaranteed pressure to get it right.
+Basically, in the words of Ru Paul, "whatever you do, don't f*ck it up."

 “When roasting the whole bird, the key is to cook the legs longer than the breast," Tommy says.

-"Once the breast is cooked, remove the legs and put them back in the oven.
+"Once the breast is cooked, remove the bird from the oven, remove the legs and then put them back in.
 This stops the breasts drying out."

-- Adjust the cook time based on the size of your bird.
+Adjust the cooking time based on the size of your bird.
 A 5 1/2 - 6kg turkey needs 3 to 4 hours in the oven.
-But a 3 1/2kg will likely only need 2 hours 45 minute.
+But a 3 1/2kg will likely only need 2 hours 45 minutes.
 Read our full explainer for more info.

 Brining your turkey is also great for maximum flavour.
 A proper brine will set you up for success and a dry brine takes a little bit of thought but not that much extra work and you'll end up with a turkey that's juicy, flavourful, and has extra crispy skin.

 We like to dry brine our turkey for around 2 days before.
 This gives the salt plenty of time to soak into the meat and start tenderising your bird.
 We tend to use about a tablespoon of salt for every 1.8kg.
 We also mix in a tablespoon of sugar to help crisp the skin even more!
 It won't taste sweet but will make a big difference.